 The John Templeton Foundation

-The Interface lecture series has been made possible through the John Templeton Foundation.
+Interface has been made possible through the John Templeton Foundation.
 The Foundation aims to advance human well-being by supporting research on the Big Questions, and by promoting character development, individual freedom, and free markets.
 The Foundation takes its vision from its founding benefactor, the late Sir John Templeton, who sought to stimulate what he described as “spiritual progress.”

 Ross is the Sangwoo Youtong Chee Associate Professor of Theology at Regent College.
 Ross holds two PhDs, in organometallic chemistry and theology, respectively.
 As well as teaching chemistry and theology, Ross has served as pastor in several churches and wrote Echoes of Coinherence: Trinitarian Theology and Science Together.